arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 | 3 | 10  |
 | 4  | 0 |

-Let's perform an inner join on these two tables.
-To do this, we have to combine join criteria (subject\_id matching) with join type (inner).
+--{{0}}--

-We've taken care of the join criteria, but we need you to add the join type.
-Please add the `FROM` statement in the partial SQL code below.
+The join criteria is already written, but we need to add the join type.
 You'll need two table names separated by some kind of `JOIN` command.
 For now, leave the `ON` code unchanged.
 Think about what rows you expect to see in your result set before you run any code.
 When you want to see the results of your code, click on the "play" button below the code block.
+Return here when you're done and we'll do through the answer together.

 ```sql
 SELECT *